swanandlab/DBscorer/README.md

 # Notes
-1. Camera should be stationary.
-Use a tripod to mount the camera.
+1. Mount the camera using a tripod.
-2. Background should be glare and shadow free.
-Use diffuse indirect light to avoid shadow and glares.
-Do not use reflective background.
+2. The background should be free of glare and shadows.
+To prevent shadows and glares, use diffuse indirect light.
+Use a non-shiny background.
-3. Fill background carefully.
-You need to fill only the part which is from animal.
-4. Crop a rectangular area such that all parts of animal will inside the the selected region while avoiding unnessesary surrounding.
-See the demo video.
+4. Crop a rectangular area so that all animal parts are contained within it while avoiding the surrounding area.
+View the demo video.
-5. DBscorer is limited by size of the video.
-Please convert or downsample the video in such cases.
-(Fixed in DBscorer V2)
+5. The size of the video imposes restrictions on DBscorer.
+In such cases, downsample or convert the video.
+(Issue is fixed in DBscorer V2).
-6. Video should be in constant frame rate.
-If not then convert using ffmpeg or any software that you like.
+6. Video should have a constant frame rate.
+If not, then convert with ffmpeg or any other program you prefer.

-It is always good to improve video quality during recording to avoid problems in detection.
-Please check the sample videos to test and get an idea of the recording condition.
+To prevent issues with detection, it is always a good idea to enhance video quality while recording.
+To test and get a sense of the recording conditions, kindly view the sample videos.

 **Sample Videos**